gitlabhq/gitlabhq/doc/development/ee_features.md

 **Mitigations**

-Blocks of code that are EE-specific should be moved to partials as much as possible to avoid conflicts with big chunks of HAML code that that are not fun to resolve when you add the indentation to the equation.
+Blocks of code that are EE-specific should be moved to partials.
+This avoids conflicts with big chunks of HAML code that that are not fun to resolve when you add the indentation to the equation.

+EE-specific views should be placed in `ee/app/views/ee/`, using extra sub-directories if appropriate.

 ### Code in `lib/`